awsrjh/aws-neuron-sdk-tmp/docs/ml_frameworks/pytorch-neuron/tutorials/tutorial-manual-partitioning.rst

 Step 3: Set up the Neuron Runtime conda environment & create a tutorial directory
 ---------------------------------------------------------------------------------

-1) Install the neuron runtime using these instruction: `Getting started:
+1) Install the neuron runtime using these instruction: :ref:`rtd-getting-started`.
-   Installing and Configuring
-   Neuron-RTD <../neuron-runtime/nrt_start.md>`__.

 2) Set up your own conda environment ahead of launching